7 tips to prepare for your next digital interview

-Digital interviewing has become commonplace during the COVID-19 pandemic.
+Digital interviewing has become commonplace ever since the COVID-19 pandemic.
 These interviews are beneficial to job seekers and recruiters alike.
 Recruiters can find the best candidates, while job seekers know they can secure employment safely.
 That leads many to wonder how preparations for digital interviews differ now.

-Much like preparing for your first date, there are things you should do to get ready for your first remote, digital interview.
-Here are several tips to help ensure you’re prepared for this step.
+Much like preparing for a first date, there are things you should do to get ready for your first remote, digital interview.
+Here are several tips to help ensure you’re well prepared.

 Digital interviews involve email, conference calls, and video chats.
 The communication style you choose reflects who you are and how you present yourself in the job market.
 That means using clear, concise, and enthusiastic answers during calls and when on video.
 During a video conference, make sure your body language reflects that same enthusiastic tone.
-That means sitting up straight, smiling, and using natural hand gestures.
+Remember to sit up straight, smile, and use natural hand gestures.
 Email communications should also show professionalism while being as clear and to the point as possible.

 If your remote interview is over the phone, be sure you have a reliable connection and that the speaker works well.
 That way, your hands are free to take notes.
 If this is a video interview, you’ll need a computer equipped with a webcam and microphone.
 Make sure your computer meets the interview platform’s minimum requirements regarding sound and speed.

 Be sure to select a well-lit space if this is a video interview.
 The background should be clear of clutter and anything else that could distract those participating in the interview.
 Avoid areas that are noisy, and try to find ones that reflect who you are as a professional.
 If you don’t have a computer for a video chat, using your phone is an option.
 Make sure you prop it up to give the illusion of making eye contact, instead of looking down into your screen during the conversation.

 What should you wear to a digital interview?